ClickHouse/terraform-provider-clickhousedbops/migrating/README.md

 To migrate from a `clickhouse_database` to a `clickhousedbops_database` please read [Migrating database](https://github.com/ClickHouse/terraform-provider-clickhousedbops/blob/main/migrating/database.md).
 To migrate from a `clickhouse_role` to a `clickhousedbops_role` please read [Migrating roles](https://github.com/ClickHouse/terraform-provider-clickhousedbops/blob/main/migrating/role.md).
+To migrate from a `clickhouse_user` to a `clickhousedbops_user` please read [Migrating roles](https://github.com/ClickHouse/terraform-provider-clickhousedbops/blob/main/migrating/user.md).